You can download the software here:

 \config - holds all the plug-in definitions and configurations

 The \db directory contains the database files.

-The \fm directory contains the file-manager objects.
+The \fm directory contains the file-manager files.

 The DTD files are in \fop\config\dtd or a \dtd sub-directory under the plug-in directory.

-Versions 4, 5, 6.01, 7, 8, 9, 10.1 and 11 of Adobe Acrobat Reader are supported.
+Versions 11 and DC of Adobe Acrobat Reader are required.
 No other PDF readers or other versions of Acrobat are supported.

-The rules on attaching PDF files are even stricter under the PCT procedure than under the EP procedure, so please ensure that your PDF documents meet the following requirements:
+The rules on attaching PDF files under the PCT procedure are even stricter than under the EP procedure, so please ensure that your PDF documents meet the following requirements:

 To ensure that the PDF you have created will be accepted by the Online Filing software, you can use the Amyuni PDF converter.
 Please contact us about this.

 To guarantee compliance, you should ensure that your PDF generator and resulting PDFs meet the following criteria: